-Our Board of Directors is a distinguished group of leaders whose tireless work, commitment and strategic decision-making have made an impact in communities across British Columbia.
+Our Board of Directors is a distinguished group of leaders whose commitment and strategic decision-making have made an impact in communities across British Columbia.
 The dedication, commitment and wisdom they bring to our boardroom not only guides our work, but reflects our values.
 We are proud to work with such a knowledgeable and generous group of individuals.

 Anne Cooper has more than 30 years of experience in district office, with 20 of those as a Superintendent of Schools in BC.
 She holds a B.Ed. from the University of Calgary, and an M.Ed. in Curriculum and Instruction from the University of Oregon.

 Anne received the BC School Superintendents Association Distinguished Service Award in 2006, has been a two-time recipient of the Premier’s Award for Excellence, received the Columbia Basin Alliance for Literacy Champion award in 2013 and was awarded the Queen’s Diamond Jubilee medal for her contribution to public education.

 Retired, but still active in her community, Mrs. Cooper serves on many committees in Revelstoke.